upkie/new_agent/README.md

 Template repository to create new agents with custom spines for [Upkie](https://github.com/upkie/upkie) wheeled bipeds.

-If you don't need a custom spine, you can implement your agent in Python directly, as done for instance in the [MPC](https://github.com/upkie/mpc_balancer) and [Pink](https://github.com/upkie/pink_balancer) balancers.
+If you don't need a custom spine, you can implement your agent in Python directly, as done for instance in the [MPC balancer](https://github.com/upkie/mpc_balancer).

 ## Getting started